bbauska/LFS170x/readme.md

 Governance in Hyperledger Frameworks
 Hyperledger was introduced as an open source blockchain project sanctioned by the Linux Foundation.
 Spearheaded by Brian Behlendorf, its mission is to provide the community with the tools and education to foster distributed ledger technology on an enterprise level.
 Hyperledger frameworks use an Open Governance model to make technical decisions regarding the Hyperledger environment.
 The Hyperledger Technical Steering Committee (TSC) is the final authority for technical decisions in Hyperledger.
 Each year, the Hyperledger Technical Steering Committee is selected from the Hyperledger environment’s active contributors and maintainers.
 Contributors and maintainers can submit themselves as potential candidates for the fifteen slots, and the slots are filled based on voting by the same group of contributors and maintainers.
 This model is designed to allow those with an active role in the Hyperledger development community to have a say in how that community is governed.

-Governance in Corda
+#### Governance in Corda
 Corda is an open source blockchain project designed for business.
 Developed by R3, an enterprise blockchain software firm, in collaboration with over 200 technology and industry partners.
 The Corda platform was launched in September of 2017.
 Corda also uses an Open Governance model to make technical decisions regarding the future of the blockchain.
 The Corda Network Governing Body is selected to represent the interests of all users in the Corda network.

-Working Groups and Special Interest Groups
+#### Working Groups and Special Interest Groups
 Working Groups and Special Interest Groups are consortium-based discussion sessions to complete a task or develop a whitepaper, prototype, platform or project.
 These collaborations are aimed at developing open source standards and projects to accelerate the acceptance of blockchain.

-Enterprise Ethereum Alliance Working Groups
+#### Enterprise Ethereum Alliance Working Groups
 There are two types of the EEA working groups:
-Technical which tackles developing standard and resolving specific problems.
+  1. Technical which tackles developing standard and resolving specific problems.
-Core Specific Working Groups which ensures quality interoperable implementations.
+  2. Core Specific Working Groups which ensures quality interoperable implementations.
-Some examples of the EEA’s working Groups include: Client Interoperability Testing, Core Specifications and Cross-Chain Interoperability.
+Some examples of the EEA’s working Groups include: _Client Interoperability Testing_, _Core Specifications_ and _Cross-Chain Interoperability_.

-Interest Groups (IGs)
+#### Interest Groups (IGs)
 IG’s are designed to foster information exchange across vertical, industry-centric groups where EEA members in specific industry segments can exchange information.
 Some examples of the EEAs Interest Groups are: A.I. and Blockchain, Ethereum Mainnet, Supply Chain, Financial Services and Tokenization.

-Hyperledger Wiki
+#### Hyperledger Wiki
 It is a Linux sponsor environment for projects, Working Groups and Special Interest Groups to exchange ideas and develop projects.

 Working Groups in Hyperledger are developed for specific purposes.
-For example, the Learning Materials Working Group focus is on supplying templates, assisting the project in developing documentation and collecting and categorizing resources created by the vast Hyperledger community.
+For example, the _Learning Materials Working Group_ focus is on supplying templates, assisting the project in developing documentation and collecting and categorizing resources created by the vast Hyperledger community.
 The LMDWG wiki home page also provides a list of weekly events in and out of the Hyperledger community.
 Each working group has a wiki home page and a “Join This Group” button.

-Some example the Hyperledger’s Working Groups: Identity, Diversity and Inclusion, Performance and Scale, and Technical Working Group China.
+Some example Hyperledger’s Working Groups: _Identity_, _Diversity and Inclusion_, _Performance and Scale_, and _Technical Working Group China_.

 Special Interest Groups at Hyperledger are designed to tackle cross industry issues by supplying an open environment for information exchange.
 The Climate Action and Accounting SIG is developing a carbon calculator spearheaded by Si Chen for global consideration.
 The "Resources" section on the wiki page has current information about the global emergency.
 Please consider joining this conversation as it affects all humans.
-Some examples of other Special Interest Groups: Capital Markets, Healthcare, Public Sector, Social Impact, Supply Chain, Media and Entertainment, Telecom, and Trade Finance.
+Some examples of other Special Interest Groups: _Capital Markets_, _Healthcare_, _Public Sector_, _Social Impact_, _Supply Chain_, _Media and Entertainment+, _Telecom_, and _Trade Finance_.

-Government Blockchain Association (GBA)
+#### Government Blockchain Association (GBA)
 The GBA promotes blockchain technology by empowering individuals and organizations to connect, communicate, and collaborate to solve public sector challenges around the world.
 The GBA hosts international events like the Government Blockchain Week at the US Capital where they recognize new blockchain emerging projects with an award ceremony.
 Spearheaded by a tireless Gerard Dache, the GBA cultivates professional work flows between technologists, public policy makers, application specialists, and those who want to learn about the new and emerging digital currencies.
 Furthermore, GBA acts as a catalyst in creating a public dialogue around the creative, profitable, and positive leveraging of blockchain technology.
 You can find examples of the GBA Working Groups here.
 As previously mentioned, blockchain is about community.
 Become part of a growing community by joining a special interest group or working group and become part of the conversation.

-Governance With Autonomy - Driverless Cars
+#### Governance With Autonomy - Driverless Cars
 Let's discuss governance with autonomy.
 Let's jump 20 to 25 years into the future and see where we've gotten with AI and autonomous drive.
 Driverless cars have now evolved to the point where a company can own a fleet of autonomous vehicles all driving in a variety of directions, moving items as well as people.